markskayff/install-firefox-py/README.md

 It would be a good idea to identify and even backup your **"main/active"** Firefox profile or allthe  profiles you are actively using in Firefox.

 To locate your profile path you can type `about:profiles` in your Firefox tab.
-You will find your **profiles path locations** where you can run a backup.
+You will find your **profiles path locations** where you can create a backup.

+You can always run Firefox with the profile manager prompt using:

+`$ firefox --ProfileManager`

 ### Default install location